Anamico/node-red-contrib-alarm/README.md

 3. StateChanged node
 4. Sensor node

+## Breaking Change!

+NOTE: Once you upgrade, you need to update all "Change State" and "State Changed" nodes configurations to select a "Format" from 1 of 3 values.

+Default - Basic payload
+Homekit - Special mode for working with HomeBridge Alarm Nodes Value - A new mode that essentially just sets or accepts a single 0 to 4 value as the payload.
+This was introduced to work directly with Dashboard and a few other node-red nodes.

 ## AlarmPanel

 Create an alarmPanel configuration node to tie together states and sensors for a property or zone.
 So for a simple house with just arming and disarming, create a single panel.